ipfs/specs/REPO_FS.md

 ### hooks/

-The `hooks` directory contains exectuable scripts to be called on specific events to alter ipfs node behavior.
+The `hooks` directory contains executable scripts to be called on specific events to alter ipfs node behavior.

 Currently available hooks: